cornerstone-consulting/INFIODocs/infio-plugin.md

 ---

-## Uploading Files to an S3 Bucket or INFIO EC2 instance directory
+## Uploading Files to an S3 Bucket or INFIO EC2 instance INFIO directory

 > Note: To run an assessment in the INFIO tool, users must upload the required files to either a designated S3 bucket or the INFIO EC2 instance drive.
 Only one of these locations should be opted for file upload.